hth313/ladybug/doc/differences.rst

 Co-existing modes
 =================

-The HP-16C keeps the floating point and integer modes quite separate.
+The HP-16C keeps the floating point and integer modes separate.
 Changing between the modes affect stack contents and word sizes.
-On the HP-41 the integer mode is basically a keyboard and display shell, the functional behavior remains the same even if you switch mode.
+On the HP-41 the integer mode is basically a keyboard and display shell, the functional behavior remains the same when you switch mode.

 As a result, the mode separation is not as strict and stack register values are not normally pruned when changing mode, as we will discuss next.